Aliases for MYLK Gene

 GeneCards Summary for MYLK Gene

 MYLK (Myosin Light Chain Kinase) is a Protein Coding gene.
-Diseases associated with MYLK include aortic aneurysm, familial thoracic 7 and intracranial vasospasm.
-Among its related pathways are Regulation of actin cytoskeleton and Regulation of actin cytoskeleton.
-GO annotations related to this gene include actin binding and myosin light chain kinase activity.
+Diseases associated with MYLK include aortic aneurysm, familial thoracic 7 and mylk-related thoracic aortic aneurysms and aortic dissections.
+Among its related pathways are Calcium signaling pathway and cGMP-PKG signaling pathway.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MYLK4.

 UniProtKB/Swiss-Prot for MYLK Gene